smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Lookup tables;
   * Hierarchy table - geolevel intersction generator (DB version);
-  * SQL Server version needed to be rewritten to use global temporary tables because a) SQL Server always unnests common tsble expressions (WITH clause) b) cannot be hinted to not do this and c) you have to use global temporary tables because dynamic SQL is in a different logon context to the script T-SQL
+  * SQL Server version needed to be rewritten to use global temporary tables because a) SQL Server always unnests common table expressions (WITH clause) b) cannot be hinted to not do this and c) you have to use global temporary tables because dynamic SQL is in a different logon context to the script T-SQL
   * Hierarchy checks (as for Postgres)